CleverCloud/doc.clever-cloud.com/extend/add-ons-log-collector.md

 position: 3
 shortdesc: This article targets the add-on providers who want to integrate logs from their add-ons to Clever Cloud's logging system
 tags:
+- extend
+keywords:
+- log
-- developer
+- log collection
 ---
-# Add-on Log Collector

 This article targets the add-on providers who want to integrate logs from their add-ons to Clever Cloud's logging system.
 Doing this allows the users to get their add-on's logs in Clever Cloud's dashboard.

-Note that, for the same reasons as the one mentioned in [Add-on API](/doc/clever-cloud-apis/add-ons-api) article, which you should have read if your reading these lines, if you already are a Heroku add-on provider, you should not be lost using this log collector API.
+Note that, for the same reasons as the one mentioned in [Add-on API]({{< ref "extend/add-ons-api.md" >}}) article, which you should have read if your reading these lines, if you already have a Heroku add-on provider, you should not be lost using this log collector API.

 ## Send a line of log